KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

     * I-frames (indicated by `0x000001fc` signature).
     * P-frames (indicated by `0x000001fd` signature).
   3. Encoding metadata (unconfirmed, indicated by `0x000001f9` signature).

+# Port 12901: Unknown service

+Nmap does not flag any service regarding this port and information online is scarce.
+It is mentioned in [one Github issue thread](https://github.com/tothi/hs-dvr-telnet/issues/3) but no concrete evidence for its function is provided.

 # Resources